lucide-agdi/lucide-agdi/README.md

 - 👋 Hi, I’m @lucide-agdi
-- 👀 I’m interested in designing website
+- 👀 I’m interested in web application design
-- 🌱 I’m currently learning at bmb tvet school
+- 🌱 I studied at RWANDA Coding academy school from 2020-2023
-- 💞️ I’m looking to collaborate on web designing
+- 💞️ I’m looking to collaborate on web application designing
 - 📫 How to reach me ...

 <!---